indilib/indi-3rdparty/indi-pentax/README.md

 ## Operation

 1. First, be sure the camera is in the desired USB mode (PTP or MSC).
 Then connect the camera via a USB cable to the Indi host and power the camera on.
 2. Set the camera to the appropriate capture mode.
+For MSC mode, Bulb (B) provides maximum flexibility for exposures greater than 1 second, and M mode is recommended otherwise.
 For PTP mode, Manual (M) is suggested for maximum flexibility.
-For MSC mode, Bulb (B) provides maximum flexibility.

-*However, if your exposures are 30 seconds or less, other modes (e.g. Manual) are close to twice as fast at starting the exposure and returning the image.*

 3. Start indiserver on the host with "Pentax DSLR (Native)" selected as a driver.

 If you are starting indiserver from the command line, you can use: